Efficient sampling and counting algorithms for the Potts model on $\mathbb Z^d$ at all temperatures: Introduction

-A \emph{fully polynomial-time approximation scheme} (FPTAS) is an algorithm that given $G$ and $\eps>0$ returns an $\eps$-relative approximation to $Z_G$ and runs in time polynomial in $|V(G)|$ and $1/\eps$.
+Approximate counting and sampling algorithms can always be obtained by brute force in time exponential in the size of the graph, and the interesting question is if more efficient algorithms exist.
+To formalize this, a \emph{fully polynomial-time approximation scheme} (FPTAS) is an algorithm that given $G$ and $\eps>0$ returns an $\eps$-relative approximation to $Z_G$ and runs in time polynomial in $|V(G)|$ and $1/\eps$.
 If the algorithm uses randomness it is a \emph{fully polynomial-time randomized approximation scheme} (FPRAS).
 A randomized algorithm that given $G$ and $\eps>0$ outputs an $\eps$-approximate sample from $\mu_G$ and runs in time polynomial in both $|V(G)|$ and $1/\eps$ is an \emph{efficient sampling scheme}.
+These notions are standard in the study of the computational complexity of approximate sampling and counting, see Section~\ref{sec:survey} below.

-In this paper we give an FPRAS and an efficient sampling scheme for the $q$-state Potts model on the discrete torus $\tor = (\Z / n \Z )^d$ for \textit{all} inverse temperatures $\beta\geq 0$, provided $q$ is large enough as a function of $d$. \begin{theorem} For all $d\ge2$ there exists $q_0=q_{0}(d)$ so that for $q \ge q_{0}$ and all inverse temperatures $\beta\geq 0$ there is an FPRAS and efficient sampling scheme for the $q$-state Potts model at inverse temperature $\beta$ on the torus $\tor$. \end{theorem} If $\epsilon$ is not too small, meaning $\eps\geq \exp(-O(n^{d-1}))$, our approximate counting algorithm is deterministic.
-We comment on this further below Theorem~\ref{PottsZd}, but before stating our more general results we briefly discuss the aspects of the Potts model relevant to this paper.
-For a more comprehensive discussion see, e.g.,~\cite{DuminilCopinLectures}.
+One of the main result of this paper is the development of an FPRAS and an efficient sampling scheme for the $q$-state Potts model on the discrete tori $\tor = (\Z / n \Z )^d$ for \emph{all} inverse temperatures $\beta\geq 0$, provided $q$ is large enough as a function of $d$. \begin{theorem} For all $d\ge2$ there exists $q_0=q_{0}(d)$ such that for $q \ge q_{0}$ and all inverse temperatures $\beta\geq 0$ there is an FPRAS and efficient sampling scheme for the $q$-state Potts model at inverse temperature $\beta$ on the torus $\tor$. \end{theorem} If $\epsilon$ is not too small, meaning $\eps\geq \exp(-O(n^{d-1}))$, our approximate counting algorithm is deterministic.
+We will comment on this further in what follows, see below Theorem~\ref{PottsZd}.

+In the next section we discuss the context and motivation behind Theorem~\ref{PottsTorusCrit}.
+The remainder of the introduction then turns to some relevant facts about the Potts model (Section~\ref{sec:potts-model-zd}), the closely related random cluster model (Section~\ref{sec:random-cluster-model}), and a discussion of our proof strategy and the main challenges in proving these results (Section~\ref{sec:meth}).